Streptococcus zooepidemicus: Outbreaks

-Before 2017, there has been 32 reported cases of infections due to Streptococcus zooepidemicus.
+Before 2017, there have been 32 reported cases of infections due to Streptococcus zooepidemicus.

 In 2004, a 63-year-old man developed left thigh pain and swelling, which evolved into fevers, rigors, and skin rash.
 Two days, he experienced vertigo and vomiting, and was emitted into the hospital where he was treated with acute labyrinthitis, followed by meningococcal sepsis.
 Hypertension ensued, and edema of the left thigh muscle was discovered during surgery.
 These treatments were continued, but the patient went into progressive organ failure, followed by muscle necrosis, and ventricular tachycardia.
-The patient later went into circulatory and respiratory failure, before passing away less than 48 hours after being emitted into the hospital.
+The patient later went into circulatory and respiratory failure, before dying less than 48 hours after being admitted into the hospital.

 Muscle biopsies determined S. zooepidemicus, as well as evidence of an unidentified superantigen exotoxin, to be the cause of infection, and toxic-shock like syndrome to be the cause of death.
 It was always noteworthy that the patient had frequent contact with horses, pigs, and cattle.
 This case study specifically is interesting as it strongly suggests an unidentified novel exotoxin, possibly produced by S. zooepidemicus.

 In 2008, a 59-year-old woman was admitted to the emergency room due to body weakness and lightheadedness when standing, which starting three weeks prior.
 Over the past couple of days before being emitted she also reported shortness of breath, as well as resting tremors, rhinorrhea, and a chronic cough.
 She had a vast medicine history including hypertension, diabetes, obesity, chronic kidney failure, and more.
 She was treated for severe orthostatic hypo-tension, but in the following days complained of symptoms, and had test results that suggested meningitis.
 Various symptoms continued for almost a month until a blood culture tested positive for Streptococcus zooepidemicus.
 The patient was treated with intravenous antibiotics for six weeks, and her condition gradually improved.
 The patient stated there was a horse stable on her property, but she only visited it occasionally.